-58. Recalls paragraph 6 of resolution 56/13 of 28 November 2001 and the recommendation of the resumed Review Conference in 2016 that the informal consultations of States parties to the Agreement be dedicated, on an annual basis, to the consideration of specific issues arising from the implementation of the Agreement, with a view to improving understanding, sharing experiences and identifying best practices for the consideration of States parties, as well as the General Assembly and the Review Conference;
+70. Also recalls paragraph 6 of resolution 56/13 of 28 November 2001 and the recommendation of the resumed Review Conference in 2016 that the informal consultations of States parties to the Agreement be dedicated, on an annual basis, to the consideration of specific issues arising from the implementation of the Agreement, with a view to improving understanding, sharing experiences and identifying best practices for the consideration of States parties, as well as the General Assembly and the Review Conference;

-59. Takes note of the report of the thirteenth round of informal consultations of States parties to the Agreement, focusing on the topic "Science-policy interface";
+71. Takes note of the reports of the resumed Review Conference on the Agreement and of the sixteenth round of informal consultations of States parties to the Agreement,28 which served as a preparatory meeting for the resumed Review Conference;